manichandmudedla/manichandmudedla/README.md

 # mudedla_manichand
-This is Frent end login page of Food Security Corporation
+This is Front-end responsive login page of Food Security Corporation.